posativ/regenwolken/doc/API.md

 ## Details

-While Regenwolken tries to simulate the [CloudApp][1] API as good as possible using their sparse documentation details, there is one major point, Regenwolken handles different: private and public items.
+While regenwolken tries to simulate the [CloudApp][1] API as good as possible using their sparse documentation details, there is one major point, regenwolken handles different: private and public items.
 CloudApp *thinks*, items are private, when they have a longer hash.
 That's no joke, that's their current implementation.
 When you upload a file without privacy hint, it tries to get the hash as short as possible, e.g. [cl.ly/5hd]().
 When you make this item private, the hash will change in something like this [cl.ly/29xgnqa49ny84jg83l]().
 This is *security by obscurity*.
-In Regenwolken, your private items requires authentication.
+In regenwolken, your private items requires authentication.
 Only when you know the credentials, you have access to your private data.

 Another thing are *bookmarks* and *files*.
 I decided, to use [Heise][2]'s (a popular german site) link scheme: host.tld/-mylink, notice the dash.
-Files have no dash in front.
-Regenwolken also does not need an email-address to register (but most clients force you to do so), alphanumeric names without @ and . are supported, by default.
+Files have no dash in front. regenwolken also does not need an email-address to register (but most clients force you to do so), alphanumeric names without @ and . are supported, by default.

 ### upload-file (with given privacy)

-CloudApp uses [Heroku][3] and [S3][4] as their database and storage backend.
-Regenwolken only features one webservice.
+CloudApp uses [Heroku][3] and [S3][4] as their database and storage backend. regenwolken only features one webservice.
 The upload progress divided into two
 parts: `GET /items/new` (optional with privacy specs) to receive the upload URL as well as some CloudApp specific stuff we don't need (AWSAccessKeyId, signature, policy and redirect).
-Every client behaves the same and POSTs the server's response json to the `url`, which is *my.cl.ly* and Regenwolken is listening to.
+Every client behaves the same and POSTs the server's response json to the `url`, which is *my.cl.ly* and regenwolken is listening to.
 You see, `GET` and `POST` are completely different requests and URLs, therefore you will receive a `key=1234` on `/items/new` you will include when POSTing your files.
 If the server accepts your “upload key” (=~ session,